iolaoye/Analysis-on-Phones-Data/README.md

-# Little play with Phones Data
+# Little play with phones data

 This short project explores a set a mobile phone data and provides answers to some business questions